 Treatment includes a close evaluation of the foot and entire kinetic chain.
-Correction can often be achieved with exercise, footwear and appropriately constructed orthotics.
+Correction can often be achieved with exercise, footwear and appropriately constructed custom orthotics.
 Refer to our “What Foot Type Are You” section to determine if you have a flat foot.

 Ready to check 'healthy feet' off your self-care list?
 Book your appointment today by using the link below.
 It's never too early or too late to start.
 We look forward to helping you find beauty and balance through better foot health.
 Improve the way you move.